fregu856/papers/summaries/Cyclical Stochastic Gradient MCMC for Bayesian Deep Learning.md

 ****

 ### General comments on paper quality:
-- Well-written and VERY interesting paper (did find a couple of typos though).
+- Well-written and VERY interesting paper (I did find a couple of typos though).

 ### Comments:
 - Very interesting method.
 I have however done some experiments using their code, and I find that samples from the same cycle produce very similar predictions.
 Thus I am somewhat skeptical that the method actually is significantly better than snapshot-ensembling, or just regular ensembling for that matter.
 The results in table 3 do seem to suggest that there is something to gain from collecting more than just one sample per cycle though, right?
 I need to do more experiments and investigate this further.